MIT International Students Office (ISO) International Student Orientation Program

 ALL new/incoming degree-seeking Graduate and Undergraduate international students are required to complete their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ and attain a passing grade of 90% or higher on the corresponding (F-1 or J-1) ‘Immigration Orientation eCourse Quiz’.

-• Eligible students will be “invited” to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ by email.
+- Eligible students will be “invited” to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ by email.
 The email invitation will be sent to the student’s @mit.edu email address from Canvas.

-• If a student does not receive an email invitation to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ from Canvas, and they believe that they are eligible, then the student should first check their Junk/SPAM folders.
-If the email invitation is still not there, then the student should email iso-help@mit.edu and include their [MIT ID Number, Academic Department and Program, and future MIT program start date].
+- If a student does not receive an email invitation to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ from Canvas and believes they are eligible, they should check their Junk/Spam folders first.
+If the email invitation is still not there, the student should email iso-help@mit.edu and include their [MIT ID Number, Academic Department and Program, and future MIT program start date].

-• Students can complete the ‘Immigration Orientation eCourse’ requirement before or after arrival to the U.S.
+- Students can complete the ‘Immigration Orientation eCourse’ requirement before or after arrival to the U.S.

 What is Covered During a Mandatory ISO ‘Immigration Orientation eCourse/Session’?

-During a mandatory ISO ‘Immigration Orientation eCourse/Session’, students will learn about maintaining their legal U.S. immigration status, gain insights into their U.S. immigration documents, travel requirements and restrictions within and outside the U.S., employment guidelines and restrictions in the U.S., and other crucial information related to adapting and residing in the U.S. while studying at MIT.
+During a mandatory ISO ‘Immigration Orientation eCourse/Session’ students will learn about maintaining their legal U.S. immigration status, gain insights into their U.S. immigration documents, travel requirements and restrictions within and outside the U.S., employment guidelines and restrictions in the U.S., and other crucial information related to adapting and residing in the U.S. while studying at MIT.
 Additional resources will also be provided.

 When completing an ISO ‘Immigration Orientation eCourse/Session’, students should have the below materials on-hand during the eCourse/Session:

-• Their most recently issued passport.
+- Their most recently issued passport.

-• Their MIT issued Form I-20 or MIT issued Form DS-2019.
+- Their MIT issued Form I-20 or MIT issued Form DS-2019.

-• Their most recently issued I-94 Record, but only if the student is inside the U.S.
+- Their most recently issued I-94 Record, but only if the student is inside the U.S.

-• NOTE: Students can only retrieve their I-94 Record after they have entered the U.S. in F or J status.
+- NOTE: Students can only retrieve their I-94 Record after they have entered the U.S. in F or J status.
 Students can obtain their I-94 Record online from the U.S. Customs & Border Protection (CBP) ‘Get Most Recent I-94’ webpage.
 If a student is still currently abroad, then they do not have an I-94 Record yet.
 However, once they enter the U.S., they must obtain this document.

 STEP 2: Complete the Required ‘Immigration Online Check-In’ Process

-**ATTENTION: The ‘Immigration Online Check-In’ requirements can ONLY be completed once the student has entered into the U.S. in their U.S. immigration status.**
+**ATTENTION: The ‘Immigration Online Check-In’ requirements can ONLY be completed once the student has entered the U.S. in their U.S. immigration status.**

-All New/Incoming International Students are required to submit the appropriate “Academic Term” ‘Immigration Online Check-In’ e-Forms in iMIT AFTER their arrival to the U.S.
+All New/Incoming International Studentsare required to submit the appropriate “Academic Term” ‘Immigration Online Check-In’ e-Forms in iMIT AFTER their arrival to the U.S.

-• For example, if a student’s program at MIT will begin in Fall 2024, then the student can only submit the Fall 2024 Check-In e-Forms.
+- For example, if a student’s program at MIT will begin in Fall 2024, then the student can only submit the Fall 2024 Check-In e-Forms.

 UNDERGRADUATE STUDENTS

-All new/incoming Undergraduate international students will be required to complete their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ and achieve a passing grade of 90% or higher on the associated (F-1 or J-1) ‘Immigration Orientation eCourse Quiz’.
-[Review “STEP 1: Complete an ISO ‘Immigration Orientation eCourse/Session’” section on this webpage.]
+All new/incoming Undergraduate international students will be required to complete their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ and achieve a passing grade of 90% or higher on the associated (F-1 or J-1) ‘Immigration Orientation eCourse Quiz’ [Review “STEP 1: Complete an ISO ‘Immigration Orientation eCourse/Session’” section on this webpage.].

 GRADUATE STUDENTS